HMazharHameed/GismaTeaching/Data Management/SQL/Transactions_and_Concurrency_Control.md

 **2. Exploring Atomicity and Consistency with Multi-Step Orders**: Consider a table `Orders` for an e-commerce site.
 Write a transaction to create an order that deducts item quantities from `Inventory`, records the sale in `Sales`, and updates the `Order_History`.

 **3. Experimenting with Isolation Levels**: Using `BEGIN TRANSACTION`, `COMMIT`, and `ROLLBACK`, set up two concurrent transactions on an `Inventory` table.
 Use different isolation levels to observe effects like dirty reads or phantom reads.

-**4. Locking Mechanisms and Row-Level Locks**: Create a table `Bookings` with `room_id` and `reservation_date` columns.
-Implement row-level locking and attempt to insert conflicting reservations simultaneously.